PawelHarasiuk/GoStudy/README.md

 ## Projects
 Most projects here are just demos, because I used them just to explore technologies or to better understand how to work with them.
-I try now to use this knowledge, for something bigger and actually finish it, for example here:
+I try now to use this knowledge, for something bigger and actually finish it e.g. here:
 - <a href="https://github.com/PawelHarasiuk/CurrencyNewsletter">Currency Newsletter</a>

 ### <a href="https://github.com/PawelHarasiuk/GoStudy/tree/main/GoCrawler">GoCrawler</a>